friedev/apwt/README.md

 ## Contributing

-I have ceased development on APWT because it is largely feature-complete and I have no further use for it in my own projects.
+APWT is no longer in development because it is largely feature-complete and I have no further use for it in my own projects.
-If you want to expand on APWT, fork it.
+If you want to expand on APWT, make your own fork.